 As I was talking to a young person currently dealing with a difficult disappointment, I realized that there are just some things in life that will always bother us.
-People often say, “You will get over it,” and literally, we do; we find a way to move on.
-But, when we think about or are reminded of the experience it may bring back significant emotions, even if for a moment.
+People often say, “You will get over it,” and literally, we do.
+We find a way to move on.
+But, when we think about or are reminded of the experience, it may bring back significant emotions, even if for a moment.

 So, I gave that person many different examples of some of my worse disappointments in life in an attempt to encourage them, only to find myself ending each story with “there may always be a part of it that still bothers you.”
 As they confidently asserted that they will never get over their disappointment, I could only respond with “for the rest of your life it may bother you, but you will find a way to get over it.”

 Some people will tell you that you must arrive at a perfect place of contentment in order to truly get over something.
-They may argue that you need “closure,” to which I completely agree.
-However, closure does not always need to contain “happy” feelings about the situation; it only means that you come to a place of acceptance… “It happened and there is nothing you can do about it except move on and worry about the next steps of life.”
+They may argue that you need “closure.”
+However, closure does not always mean “happy” feelings about the situation.
+It only means that you come to a place of acceptance.
+It happened and there is nothing you can do about it except move on and worry about the next steps of life.

-After the conversation, it made me think about the hurdle race in track and field.
+After the conversation, it made me think about the 100-meter hurdle race in track and field.
 As a former runner, I understand that the ideal way to complete the race is to successfully move over every hurdle without touching or knocking any over.
-Each contacted barrier has the potential to slow race time because it interrupts the optimal stride.
-If the hurdle is completely knocked over, the runner stays focused, quickly regains running form, and readjust so as not to knock over the next one.
+Each contacted barrier has the potential to slow your race time because it interrupts your optimal stride.
+When the hurdle is completely knocked over, the runner tries to stay focused, quickly regaining running form and readjusts so they don’t knock over the next one.